 Prior to joining the firm, Mr. Glick served as a law clerk to the Honorable Scott M. Matheson of the US Court of Appeals for the Tenth Circuit, the Honorable Karen L. Henderson of the US Court of Appeals for the DC Circuit, and the Honorable Liam O'Grady for the US District Court for the Eastern District of Virginia.
 Mr. Glick graduated with highest honors from The George Washington University Law School, where he served as the Senior Projects Editor of the George Washington Law Review.
 Since graduating, he has returned to GW Law to teach legal research and writing courses to first-year law students.

-- Briefed Second Circuit appeal involving high-stakes constitutional questions for former University of Connecticut Women's Soccer player whose scholarship was revoked.
+- Represented former University of Connecticut Women's Soccer player in an appeal to the Second Circuit of her free speech, due process, and Title IX claims after her athletic scholarship was revoked.
 Radwan v.
-University of Connecticut Bd. of Trustees, No. 20-2194 (2d Cir.) (appeal pending)
+University of Connecticut Bd. of Trustees, No. 20-2194 (2d Cir.) (appeal pending).

-- Argued novel Ninth Circuit First Amendment retaliation case involving freedom of speech in the courtroom as amicus curiae for the National Police Accountability Project.
+- Argued novel Ninth Circuit First Amendment retaliation as amicus curiae for the National Police Accountability Project in dispute involving freedom of speech for government employees in the courtroom.
 Ohlson v.
-Brady, No. 20-15656 (9th Cir.) (appeal pending).
+Brady, 9 F.4th 1156, 1158 (9th Cir.
+2021).

-- Briefed Supreme Court merits-stage amicus brief on behalf of the National Immigration Project of the National Lawyers Guild.
+- Represented the National Immigration Project of the National Lawyers Guild drafting a merits-stage amicus brief in the US Supreme Court in First Amendment case.
 United States v.
 Sineneng-Smith, 140 S. Ct.
 1575 (2020).

 - JD, The George Washington University Law School, 2015,